-If you are ready to get a Divorce, Choosing the Right Attorney with the Experience, Attitude, and Ability to help you achieve your goals is the most important first step.
-For more than 25 years, Columbus Divorce Attorney Anthony W. Greco has been helping client’s deal with the stress and life altering circumstances they often face when going through their divorce.
+If you are ready to get a divorce, choosing the right attorney with the experience, attitude, and ability to help you achieve your goals is the most important first step.
+For more than 25 years, Columbus attorney Anthony W. Greco has helped clients deal with the stress and life altering circumstances they often face when going through a divorce.

 Divorce – the Basics

-Divorce can be finalized by agreement or it can be contested.
-A Divorce Agreement can result in a Dissolution Decree, or in a Agreed Judgement Entry Decree of Divorce.
+Divorce results in a settlement or a trial.
+A divorce agreement can result in a Dissolution Decree, or in a Agreed Judgement Entry Decree of Divorce.
 In both situations, the end result is the same.
 The parties are agreeing to each and every term involved in the termination of their marriage.
 The primary difference between the two options is, the timing as to when the parties reach the agreement.
-If the parties are in disagreement concerning at least one issue involved in the termination of the marriage at the beginning the case, the only way to start the process by filing a Complaint for Divorce.
-Terminating a marriage by filing a Complaint for Divorce is, at least initially, an “adversarial” type of proceeding in which the parties are legally terminating their marital relationship, and are not in agreement on all of their issues.
-However, it is very common for parties to reach an agreement at some point in the case, after each of them is satisfied that they have all of the information they need to make an informed agreement.
+If the parties are in disagreement, the only way to start the process by filing a complaint for Divorce.
+Terminating a marriage by filing a complaint is an “adversarial” type of proceeding in which the parties are not able to reach an agreement without court intervention.

 Divorce – How To Find Out The Truth